 There is definitely expenses involved with having a farm cow, but she can be financially beneficial as well.
 First of all, there's the initial cost of the cow.
 It's difficult to pin down an amount of what you can expect to pay for a cow because there are so many variables such as breed, age, training, the area in which you're located, etc. But a very rough estimate could be from around $800 for a heifer1 to over $5,000 for a trained milk cow.

-You'll also need to have her hooves trimmed now and then as needed.
-There will likely be a vet bill every once in a while, fees for breeding or AI, as well as other expenses that may arise.
+You'll might also need to have her hooves trimmed now and then.
+Occasionally, there might be a vet bill, fees for breeding or AI, as well as other expenses that may arise.

 But you will see the dairy part of your grocery bill reduced a lot!
 Beyond what the family drinks or eats as milk products, there are also other uses for the milk that will save on expenses.
 And there are other blessings as well that come with having a sweet cow!